B1. Emerging Leaders in Chemical Engineering

 This session is aimed at all audiences regardless of their identified gender, their position, or their level of professional experience.
 It is a space of positive change rather than an atmosphere of negativity or personal blame, so bring your positive energy along to help transform engineering into a place where all are welcome.

-Part 2: A guided panel discussion featuring invited representatives from industry, post-secondary institutions, and regulatory bodies.
 The panel will discuss the efficacy of existing and past initiatives, plus opportunities and challenges in their respective sectors, to inspire ideas of what can be done to address the gender gap.